gouthamgo/api-calls/README.md

-# Yse axios to make GET and POST requests
+# Use axios to make GET and POST requests

 ## Make a component and render using map method